Vincent-Maladiere/time_varying_survival_analysis/README.md

 # Credit Risk Models

-This repository contains a real-world data science project from a fintech startup, which gracefully accepted to help the data science open source community.
+This repository contains a real-world data science project from a fintech startup, which gracefully accepted to help the open-source community.
 This startup provides credit lines to car dealerships which help them buy new cars on the second-hand market.